mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

                 ]
             }

       - In this format, the dictionary should have the correct request format for your model endpoint.
+Please refer to the `MLflow Deployments documentation <../deployments/index.html#standard-query-parameters>`_ for more information about the request format for different model endpoint types.

-    * - A (nested) list of input strings.
+    * - A list of input strings.
       -
         .. code-block:: python

             [
-                ["What is MLflow?"],
+                "What is MLflow?",
-                ["What is Spark?"],
+                "What is Spark?",
             ]

-      - The :py:func:`mlflow.evaluate()` will also accepts a list input.
-One notable requirement is that the each list element i.e. input string needs to be wrapped in another list, so they can be passed as a single prediction request to the model endpoint.
+      - The :py:func:`mlflow.evaluate()` also accepts a list input.

-    * - A (nested) list of input strings.
+    * - A list of request payload (dictionary).
       -
         .. code-block:: python

             [
-                [
                 {
                     "messages": [
                         {"role": "system", "content": "Please answer."},
                         {"role": "user", "content": "What is MLflow?"},
                     ],
                     "max_tokens": 100,
                 },
                 # ... more dictionary records
             ]
-            ]

-      - Similar requirements as the above list format apply here as well.
+      - Similarly to Pandas DataFrame input, the dictionary should have the correct request format for your model endpoint.